Sentimental Journey

 The old tune has a certain sweetness, however, & I enjoyed listening to the Eton Boys sing it with tragedy in their voices.
 The only Eton without a mustach has a solo that's stronger than their barbershop harmonizing in general.

-My Gal Sal was included in the Castle Films home-movie three-soundie compilation Gay Nineties Songs (1945) with two other pieces by the Eton Boys, namely I Want a Girl (1941) featuring Geraldine DuBois as the wanted girl like the one who married dear old dad, with the harmonists again backed up by the Claude Garreau Trio; & the barbershop chestnut A Bicycle Built for Two already noted above.
+My Gal Sal was included in the Castle Films home-movie three-soundie compilation Gay Nineties Songs (1945) with two other pieces by the Eton Boys, namely I Want a Girl (1941) featuring Geraldine DuBois as the wanted girl like the one who married dear old dad, with the harmonists again backed up by the Claude Garreau Trio; & the barbershop chestnut A Bicycle Built for Two reviewed above.

 copyright © by Paghat the Ratgirl